-3.1 Who are the LTE qualifications for?
+Who is the LTE qualification intended for?

-The LTE qualifications are suitable for:
+The LTE qualification is intended for:

-non-native speakers of English who
+non-native speakers of English who wish to

-- wish to acquire an internationally recognised certification of their English language competence. - wish to provide current or potential employers with information as to their English language level. - wish to measure their own progress in mastering the English language.
+- acquire an internationally recognised certification of their English language competence, - provide current or potential employers with information as to their English language level. - o master the English language and monitor their own progress, - undertake a course of study at an English-speaking university or college and require evidence of their English proficiency,

-employers who
+• employers who wish to

-- wish to identify the English language level of their applicants. - wish to benchmark the English language level required for different positions within their workforce. - o require an internationally recognised certification as part of their hiring process.
+- o identify the English language level of their applicants, - benchmark the English language level required for different positions within their workforce, - have a requirement of an internationally recognised certification as part of their hiring process,